 Some guests and clients will include a 10-20% gratuity for an excellent job, but it is not an expected part of our agreement.
 (We don’t use a tip jar for requests, either!)

 Why is there an added cost to have sound in more than one location at my wedding?

 Our quotes include five hours of reception service in one location, which is our most popular package.
 If you want us to set up in more than one location, you’re increasing the amount of equipment and set-up time we need to give you the best service.
 To provide sound in a second or third location at your venue, we need an additional sound setup, two additional speakers per location, another sound mixing console, etc. For each additional setup, we need to perform a second or third sound check, make sure all of the equipment is working the way you need it to, and then interface each sound location with our media network.
 Our quotes for a standard reception package include five hours of service in one location.
-Optional additional service options may increase your quote.
+Additional service options like ceremony service or multiple sound locations may increase your quote.

 Can we book the date now and choose specific package options later?

 Absolutely!
 Popular wedding dates fill up fast, so if you want to book us, let’s do it as soon as you’re sure.
 Choosing the right package options can take some time, but you don’t want to lose your date.
 To lock us in, we ask for a signed agreement and a retainer fee to book the date.
 We can always choose specific package options and a make a final decision as we get closer to your wedding date.

 Can we change our minds about what kind of wedding package we want?

 Generally, yes.
 If we’re already booked and confirmed but still more than one week away from your wedding, we can change your preferences and package options if necessary.
 Once we’re less than seven days from your wedding, our agreement is final and we’re ready to go!

 What if Ryan gets sick or has an emergency on the day of my wedding?